 Last year, Diane Sammons went to see her doctor about an ulcer on her left heel.
 The doctor took one look at the infected wound and called 911.

-On the ambulance ride over to the emergency room at UCSF Medical Center, she realized that she might lose her foot.
+On the ambulance ride over to the emergency room at UCSF Helen Diller Medical Center at Parnassus Heights, she realized that she might lose her foot.
 “I used to be very athletic, so this was overwhelming,” said Sammons, a retired pediatric nurse who was used to long hours on her feet and had been an avid tennis player.

 But like many people with diabetes, which can cause nerve damage, Sammons hadn’t noticed the ulcer on her foot until it had become badly infected.